kare22/UT_BIG_DATA_project/project2/README.md

 #### Part 1
-Find the top 10 most frequent routes during the last 30 minutes.
+  - Description : Compute the top 10 most frequent routes during the last 30 minutes.
+  - Solution : The data is broken into 30-minute windows based on the "dropoff_datetime" to analyze routes over short periods.
+It is then grouped by the start and end locations (cell IDs) within each window.
+To handle any delayed data, a 30-minute watermark is applied, ensuring all relevant events are considered.
+Afterward, the solution counts how many times each route appears and sorts the results to show the most frequent routes at the top.

 #### Part 2
 The previous query, but it must be updated whenever the top 10 changes.